Gustav Mahler Stube: History

 Mahler and his wife Alma visited the place for the first time in 1907.
 They lived here in the summer from 1908 to 1910; after his death, she stayed here in 1911 too.
 After their daughter Putzi died in 1907 at the Wörthersee, where Mahler had previously had his composing hut, they decided not to return there anymore but to live on the first floor of this farmhouse instead.
 Aside, the wooden little house near Trenkenhof was prepared for Mahler, so he could compose music there.

 In Altschluderbach he composed " Das Lied von der Erde", his ninth and (not completed) tenth symphony.

 Museum

-At a distance of five minutes, the little composing hut.
-Here Gustav Mahler created his 9th, 10th symphony and " Das Lied von der Erde".

-At the moment it is under restauration and it will be open for public as a Gustav Mahler nature sound parc In Altschluderbach, Toblach.
+The composing hut is a five minute walk from the farmhouse.
+It was restored in 2022 and is open to the public as a Gustav Mahler nature sound parc.

-A Gustav Mahler Festival is hold every year to remember Gustav Mahler´s stay in Toblach.

-There are more former composing huts of Mahler that still exist.
-There is also a composing hut at the Attersee, Upper Austria, and one at the Wörthersee in Carinthia.
+There are more former composing huts of Mahler that still exist, The composing hut at the Attersee, Upper Austria, and one at the Wörthersee in Carinthia.

 Gustav Mahler Nature Sound Parc

 Until 2020 the cabin was included in the Gustav Mahler Wild Park.
 The new project includes a direct access to the cabin within a Nature Sound Park.
-Restauration of the cabin started autumn 2021.
-The cabin was fully restaured in July 2022.
-For not there is no direct access for visitors.
-It is private.
-But there is work in progress to realize a parc for visitors in honour of Gustav Mahler Toblach.
+Restoration of the cabin started autumn 2021 and finished 2022.
+The property is private.
+The surrounding is open in summer and it is called Mahler sound parc to listen to the silence of nature that gave Inspiration to Mahler.
+Some guide visits of the inside of the cabin are organized during the year.